 Quality Control That Matches the Risk

-For ALCAR gummies, basic assay alone is rarely enough to predict whether the product will behave in the real world.
+For ALCAR gummies, basic assay alone rarely predicts whether the product will behave in the real world.
 A strong QC program includes chemical tests, but it also tracks the physical indicators that tend to fail first.

 Release testing (baseline)